-- Striated muscle tissue , derived from myotomes, is generally associated with the skeleton and is made up of muscle cells (rhabdomyocytes) which show transverse striation.
-It contracts voluntarily.

-- Smooth muscle tissue is made up of leiomyocytes, also of mesenchymal origin. mesenchymal origin, is located in the walls of the viscera and vessels.
-The smooth muscle contraction, under the control of the vegetative nervous system, is involuntary.

-- Cardiac muscle tissue is composed of cardiomyocytes derived from mesenchyme.
+- -Striated muscle tissue, derived from myotomes, is generally associated with the skeleton and is made up of muscle cells (rhabdomyocytes) which show transverse striation.
+It contracts voluntarily. - -Smooth muscle tissue is made up of leiomyocytes, also of mesenchymal origin. mesenchymal origin, is located in the walls of the viscera and vessels.
+The smooth muscle contraction, under the control of the vegetative nervous system, is involuntary. - Cardiac muscle tissue is composed of cardiomyocytes derived from mesenchyme.
 It is very similar to striated muscle tissue and is only found in humans in the myocardium.
 It is characterised by its ability to contract rhythmically and harmoniously.
 It is innervated by the vegetative nervous system: the rhythm of the heartbeat is determined by the activity of the sino-auricular node, but can be modified by sympathetic and parasympathetic.
 Tab.02.

-Striated muscle tissue Smooth muscle tissue Cardiac muscle tissue -Generally associated with the Skeleton. -Cell type: rhabdomyocytes. -Voluntary contraction Located in the walls of viscera and vessels. -Cell type : Leiomyocytes. -Contraction is dependent on the vegetative nervous system and is involuntary. -It is only found in only in the myocardium. -Cell type: cardiomyocytes. -It is characterised by its ability to contract rhythmically and harmoniously spontaneously.
+Striated muscle tissue Smooth muscle tissue Cardiac muscle tissue -Generally associated with the Located in the walls of -It is only found in Skeleton. viscera and vessels. only in the myocardium. -Cell type: rhabdomyocytes. -Cell type : -Cell type: cardiomyocytes. -Voluntary contraction Leiomyocytes. -cen type. cardiomyocytes. -Contraction is dependent on -It is characterised by its the vegetative nervous system ability to contract and is involuntary. rhythmically and harmoniously spontaneously.